Turtle Graphics

 turtle screenshotA virtual turtle in action!

-Turtles make it possible to change how you think about drawing and give you a new set of tools for expressing an image in code.
+Turtles provide a new set of tools for expressing an image in code.
 They don’t change what you can do: the turtle class provided in this chapter uses the standard p5.js drawing API under the hood.
 Instead, using a turtle changes how you do it.

 Logo, 1967